Hazardous Waste Forms

 Hazardous Waste Management: Biennial Report

 The Hazardous Waste Report is the implementing guidance to support the reporting by large quantity hazardous waste generators (LQGs) and treatment, storage, or disposal facilities (TSDFs) required by the Resource Conservation and Recovery Act of 1976 (RCRA).
 RCRA Sections 3002 and 3004, as amended by the Hazardous and Solid Waste Amendments of 1984 (HSWA), requires reporting to EPA or to authorized states at least every two years.
 EPD adopts federal hazardous waste regulations by reference.
 The Biennial Hazardous Waste Report is collected nationally every two years.
-Reports are due by March 1, 2024.
+Reports are due by March 1, 2026.

-Small and Very Small Quantity Generators that were LQGs at any time during 2023, including Short Term Generators, are required to report.
-Facilities notified as LQGs who did not generate LQG quantities during 2023 are required to submit the Certification of Non-Filer Form.
+Small and Very Small Quantity Generators that were LQGs at any time during 2025, including Short Term Generators, are required to report.

-Links and information to complete the required Biennial Reporting are below:
+Links and information to complete the required Biennial Reporting are below

 [email protected]